 Mat: Well, of course you say that the cause comes before the effect, so if we know the Arrow, then we know if the cause can be a cause.
 What comes later cannot be the cause of something occurring earlier.
-So we have to consider an irreversible process of cause-effect, because in a reversible process, we can change the order and let the effect preceed the cause.
+So we have to consider an irreversible process of cause-effect, because in a reversible process, we can change the order and let the effect preced the cause.
 An example, where we cannot say what is cause and what is effect, without changing view all the time, is the reversible motion of a pendulum, where potential energy is transformed to kinetic energy and back again.
-We cannot say that the potential energy always is the cause of the potential energy.
+We cannot say that the potential energy always is the cause of the kinetic energy, as little as saying that the kinetic energy always is the cause of the potential energy.
 In a reversible process the directionality in cause-effect ceases to be meaningful, since it can be reversed.
 We recall some examples of irreversible cause-effect processes: